 All incoming students are required to complete the Medical History Form, Immunization Entry Form, Insurance Information and the tuberculosis screening questionnaire on line through the secure Student Health web portal.
 All incoming students must also submit the required immunization form or vaccine records, signed by a health care provider to the office of Student Health Services before July 31, 2016.
 This form may also be used to fulfill some of the health form requirements for SU’s athletic programs and New Student Experience trips.
 Visit www.salisbury.edu/health where you will find links to complete this requirement through the secure Student Health web portal.

 ***Please note newly admitted students will have access to the portal once they receive information that their SU GullNet account has been converted to an SU student account.

 SU's Orientation 101 is hosted in late June for Fall students and January for Spring students.
 Incoming freshman students are pre-registered for classes and receive their schedules at Orientation 101.
 Transfer students will complete the course registration at Orientation 101.

 After you pay your acceptance deposit, you will receive an invitation and the opportunity to register for a specific day through your GullNet account.

 New Students should register for the University's emergency text message alert system through GullNet.
 Click "Emergency Notification System".

 SU offers a variety of exciting summer trips for new students.
-Check out the list at the New Student Experience Web site and register online through GullNet.
+Check out the Outdoor Programs Brochure and register online through GullNet.

-Powerful Connections: The University's Office of Multicultural Student Services offers all students of diverse backgrounds entering the University a unique opportunity to connect with multicultural upper-class students through our Peer Mentor Program.
-This program provides new students with a vital link and support for their success as they start out at Salisbury University
+Powerful Connections: The University's Office of Multicultural Student Services offers all students of diverse backgrounds entering the University a unique opportunity to connect with multicultural upper-class students through our Powerful Connections Program.
+This program provides new students with a vital link and support for their success as they start out at Salisbury University.